-NORD gratefully acknowledges the KCNQ2 CURE Alliance and Kristen Park, MD, Assistant Professor, Department of Pediatrics, University of Colorado School of Medicine; Program Director for the Epilepsy Fellowship at Children's Hospital of Colorado, for assistance in the preparation of this report.
+NORD gratefully acknowledges the KCNQ2 CURE Alliance and Kristen Park, MD, Associate Professor, Department of Pediatrics, University of Colorado School of Medicine; Associate Program Director for the Epilepsy Fellowship at Children's Hospital of Colorado, for assistance in the preparation of this report.

 The gene that is altered in patients with KCNQ2E is the gene for a potassium channel within the brain, located on the long arm of chromosome 20, at position 13.3 (20p13.3).

 Chromosomes are located in the nucleus of human cells and carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes numbered from 1 through 22 are called autosomes and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome 11p13” refers to band 13 on the short arm of chromosome 11.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.